trandangquang/fe-assignment.aug-2025/README.md

 ## A1: Layout Implementation

-Implement Figma Screens into HTML and CSS, using frameworks like TailwindCSS, Bootstrap, or custom CSS.
+Implement Figma Screens, using frameworks like TailwindCSS, Bootstrap, or custom CSS.
 - Download and import [Design](rfx_figma_recur_aug_2025.fig) to your figma.
 - Use the exact font designed in figma
 - Use the exact colors and spacing designed in figma